Telos-Project/OmniCRUD/README.md

-A JSON query is a JSON object with the fields "type", containing a string specifying the operation (as "create", "read", "update", or "delete"), and "target", containing a target JSON object specifying the alias or address of the database to enact the query on.
+A JSON query is a JSON object with the fields "type", containing a string specifying the operation (as "create", "read", "update", or "delete"), and "target", containing a target JSON object specifying the target to enact the query on.
 Optionally, a JSON query object may have a "properties" field, containing a miscellaneous value.

 An update query shall also have the field "transform", containing a JSON transform format object to apply to the selected values.